 Avoid using a mouthwash directly after brushing your teeth.
 It can wash away a lot of the benefits offered by the fluoride and other active ingredients in the toothpaste – once again leaving your teeth exposed to attack.
 Instead, it is recommended to rinse at a different time to brushing, or wait until at least 30 minutes afterwards.
 Rinse right, and you’ll be doing your teeth a favour.

-When was the last time you saw the dentist?
-If keeping your routine checkups up to date was not one of your strong points in 2018, now is the perfect time to change that.
-It is generally recommended to visit your dentist for a routines checkup every six months.
+Do you remember the last time you saw the dentist?
+If keeping your routine checkups up to date was not one of your strong points in 2019, now is the perfect time to change that.
+It is generally recommended to visit your dentist for a routine checkup every six months.
 If you think you may be overdue, get in touch with your dentist who will be happy to check your records.

 Love them or not, some foods just aren’t good for your teeth.
-Unfortunately, Christmas is the worst time of all.
-However, even everyday foods and snacks that we consume all year round can wreak havoc on our teeth.
+Even if you have a balanced, low sugar diet, everyday foods and snacks that we consume all year round can wreak havoc on our teeth.
 Sticky, sugary sweets are an obvious example but did you know that savoury foods and snacks can also be a threat to your oral hygiene?
-Crisps and other potato snacks, for example, can leave large amount of residue on the teeth which can quickly promote acid build up.
+Crisps and other potato snacks, for example, can leave large amounts of residue on the teeth which can quickly promote acid build-up.
 Bread can also have the same effect.

 If you are on a mission to get fit in the new year, it is worth noting that sports drinks are notorious for their high sugar content which can be dangerous for the teeth.
 Tea, coffee and red wine, if excessively consumed, can also result in staining.
 The key to enjoying your favourite foods and drinks all year round is knowing their effects and how you can minimise them.
 You can usually do this by consuming them in moderation and of course maintaining a good oral hygiene regime.

-Our membership packages are an affordable way for you to spread the costs of your routine dental health needs (dental examination, hygiene visits and dental x-rays as required) and start from as little as £18.50 per month, helping to ensure you can attend as regularly as you need to in a cost effective way.
+Our membership packages are an affordable way for you to spread the costs of your routine dental health needs (dental examination, hygiene visits and dental x-rays as required) and start from as little as £19.00 per month, helping to ensure you can attend as regularly as you need to in a cost-effective way.

 We are pleased to offer health based membership which means that membership is prescribed to you based on your individual clinical needs.
 This gives you complete peace of mind that you’ll always get the care you need, when you need it.